Feds probe whether baby formula makers broke the law in bidding for state contracts

 Abbott is also under investigation by the Justice Department and the Securities and Exchange Commission over factors that led to the shutdown of the company's Michigan factory, worsening a nationwide baby formula shortage last year.

-In a petition to the FTC, Abbott said the agency's request was too broad and lacks a "factual basis."
+In a January petition to the FTC, Abbott said the FTC's request was too broad and lacks a "factual basis," and that the FTC staff "have not identified any reason to believe that Abbott or any of its competitors have coordinated or colluded regarding any WIC contract."

-Abbott did not reply to a request for comment from CBS News.
-The company told the Wall Street Journal, which first reported the FTC's antitrust probe, that it was cooperating with the regulator.
+The company told CBS News that it is "cooperating with the FTC's requests."

-Neither Nestlé nor Reckitt replied to a request for comment from CBS MoneyWatch.
+Neither Nestlé nor Reckitt replied to a request for comment from CBS News.

 A 2015 study by the U.S. Department of Agriculture on the WIC program found that although just three companies competed for WIC baby formula contracts, the market remained "highly competitive."
 The USDA also found there were "large disparities" between the bid that won state contracts and the second-highest bid.